nsacyber/unfetter/index.md

         <div class="col-lg-9">
             <p>
-                When the threat hits, cybersecurity professionals working at the tactical, operational, and strategic levels need to work together quickly and effectively to enable a common cybersecurity strategy that protects against the adversary.
-To do this in a repeatable, scalable way depends on an organization’s ability to discover and mitigate gaps in their posture, understand adversary tradecraft, and implement and communicate defensive courses of action.
+                When the threat hits, cybersecurity professionals working at the tactical, operational, and strategic levels need to work together quickly and effectively enable a common cybersecurity strategy that protects against the adversary.
+To do this in a repeatable, scalable way depends on an organization’s ability to discover and mitigate gaps in their posture, understand adversary tradecraft, and implement and communicate defensive courese of action.
             </p>
         </div>
     </div>